joshbegley/nyt-latest/README.md

 `Taylor said officials never mentioned in their pregame meeting that the game clock would pause if Garrett broke the record.`\
 https://nytimes.com/athletic/6940397/2026/01/04/zac-taylor-myles-garrett-delay-nfl-sack-record/

-**Seahawks, OT Charles Cross agree to multiyear extension: Source**\
+**Seahawks, LT Charles Cross agree to largest deal for non-QB in franchise history: Source**\
-`Reported four-year, $104.4 million deal would be the largest contract for a non-quarterback in Seahawks history.`\
+`Cross' reported four-year, $104.4 million deal with Seattle comes with $75 million guaranteed.`\
 https://nytimes.com/athletic/6940469/2026/01/04/seahawks-charles-cross-contract-extension-4-years/

 **So, Your House Is Stinky.
 Here’s How to Fix It. **\